denis-beurive/bouncy-castle-examples/doc/pgp-packets-secret-keyring-hex.md

     8D 31 4C 46 5F 31 29 E7 38 61 0A 48 D7 F1 12 30
     62 68 01 77 0C 08 A3 F5 AB D5 B9 11

+The above block of bytes is encrypted.
+To get it, we selected the bytes knowing that:
+* the total length of the packet is 516 bytes.
+* the position of the last byte of the Initial Vector.

 > **Please note**: If the string-to-key usage octet was
 > 254, then a 20-octet SHA-1 hash of the plaintext of the
 > algorithm-specific portion. **This checksum or hash is encrypted